ajlin11/SE_Project_Phase_TeamA5/README.md

 Objectives:
 - Develop a secure user authentication system for students, employers, and admin.
-- Implement student profile management including skills, CV, and weekly availability schedule.
+- Implement student profile management including skills, CV and availability schedule.
 - Design a job posting and management system for employers.
 - Create a matching mechanism that filters jobs based on student availability.
 - Implement a job application and tracking system.
 - Develop an integrated virtual interview feature using real-time communication within the platform.
 - Create an admin dashboard for managing users and job postings.
-- Implement a notification system for job applications, acceptance, and interview scheduling.
+- Implement a notification system for job applications, acceptance and interview scheduling.
 - Ensure system security through authentication and role-based access control.
 - Design a responsive and user-friendly interface.

 # 3. Application Description:

 TESS (Tirana Employment Service for Students) is a platform designed to facilitate the connection between students seeking part-time employment and companies offering flexible job opportunities.
-The system is structured around three main user roles: students, employers (companies), and administrators, each with specific functionalities and responsibilities within the platform.
+The system is structured around three main user roles: students, employers (companies) and administrators each with specific functionalities and responsibilities within the platform.

 ## Students

 Students represent the primary users of the system.
-They are able to register and create personal accounts by providing essential information such as name, contact details, academic background, skills, and a structured weekly availability schedule based on their university timetable.
+They are able to register and create personal accounts by providing essential information such as name, contact details, academic background, skills and a structured availability schedule based on their university timetable.

 Once registered, students can:
 - Build and update their personal profiles
 - Upload CVs and list relevant skills
-- Define their availability in terms of weekly time slots
+- Define their availability in terms of certain time slots
 - Browse available job opportunities
 - Apply for part-time jobs that match their skills and schedule compatibility
 - Track the status of their applications (pending, accepted, rejected)